TheAcharya/MarkerData-Website/docs/User Guide/Databases.md

 12. Once `Done` appears on the Terminal session, you can close your Terminal window.
 13. You will see `Dropbox configured` text on your Airtable Database Profile window.

+!!!info Info
+Upon initial utilisation, **Marker Data** will create a directory titled `Marker Data` within the root of your Dropbox and proceed to upload accordingly.
+!!!

 ===

 ## Duplicate Database Profile